josebarbamontoya/rggs_comparative_genomics_2/README.md

 # RGGS Comparative Genomics 2 — Computational Methods
-Materials for American Museum of Natural History/Richard Gilder Graduate School course: Comparative Genomics 2 — computational methods.
+Materials for American Museum of Natural History-Richard Gilder Graduate School course: Comparative Genomics 2 — computational methods.
 This course takes place from September 5 to December 12, 2024, the AMNH and was run by Rob Desalle, Jose Barba, and Dean Bobo.
 (Update instructors list).